gfalcon2/Aerobraking-Trajectory-Simulator/README.md

 Cython
 ## Steps:
 1) Open the terminal and navigate into the ABTS directory.
-2) Run the command: python3 setup.py build_ext —-inplace
+2) Run the command: python3 setup.py build_ext --inplace

 Note: Remember to change the directory in which you wish to save your results in the args 'directory_results' in ABTS.py before compiling.